Sullivan Stapleton: Career

-In early 2014, Stapleton was in Thailand for the filming of the TV series Strike Back.
-In February, on a night out in Bangkok after work, he fell off a tuk-tuk and suffered a head injury that left him in a coma.
+In early 2014, while Stapleton was in Thailand for the filming of Strike Back, on a night out in Bangkok after work, he fell off a tuk-tuk and suffered a head injury that left him in a coma.
 He was resuscitated by former UFC Middleweight Champion Michael Bisping, with whom he had been spending his night out.
 Shooting for the show was paused for six months to allow his full recovery.
 Airing of the fifth season was also pushed to 2015.
+In 2014, Stapleton also starred as the lead character, Greek general Themistocles in American epic historical action film 300: Rise of an Empire, opposite Eva Green, Lena Headey and David Wenham.